-In an Agency Agreement, you'll be able to enter the most important details of the parties' relationship: things such as a description of the services that the agent will be performing, as well as the general business of the principal, and how the principal is expected to pay.
-A good Agency Agreement will also have you covered in case anything goes wrong: things such as dispute resolution and governing law should be included.
+In an Agency Agreement, the form-filled will be able to enter the most important details of the parties' relationship: things such as a description of the services that the agent will be performing, as well as the general business of the principal, and how the principal is expected to pay.
+A good Agency Agreement will also have both the principal and agent covered in case anything goes wrong: things such as dispute resolution and governing law should be included.

 How to use this document

-You can use this document if you are a principal looking to bring on an agent to take care of certain services for you, or if you are an agent that is about to begin services for a principal.
-In this document, you'll be able to enter pertinent identifying details about the agent and principal and a general description of the type of business that the principal normally engages in.
+This document can be used for a principal looking to bring on an agent to take care of certain services or for an agent that is about to begin services for a principal.
+In this document, the form-filler will be able to enter pertinent identifying details about the agent and principal and a general description of the type of business that the principal normally engages in.

-You will also input the most important characteristics of the agreement between the parties, like duration for the agency (if you would like it to continue indefinitely until the services are complete or otherwise or end at a date certain), fee information, and of course, what exactly the agency is for.
+The form-filler will also input the most important characteristics of the agreement between the parties, like duration for the agency (if it should continue indefinitely until the services are complete or otherwise or end at a date certain), fee information, and of course, what exactly the agency is for.